caffeinalab/gcm/README.md

 # GCM: Google Cloud Messaging support

-**The code is inspired from https://github.com/morinel/gcmpush and edited for our purposes.**

 We have maintaned the same syntax of `Ti.Network` for iOS notifications, hope you like this choice :)

 The behaviour is the same of iOS: